ballerina-platform/ballerina-dev-website/swan-lake/resources/featured-scenarios/build-a-data-service-in-ballerina.md

 ```
 #### Run the MySQL client

-Use the **Run** option of the VS Code extension to build and run the client as shown below.
+Use the **Run** option of the VS Code extension to build and run the client, as shown below.

 ![Run the client](/learn/images/featured-scenarios/build-a-data-service-in-ballerina/run-the-client.gif)

 If the program runs without throwing an error with the output below, that indicates that the connection has been established successfully.
-This client can be defined globally and be used across all parts of the program.
+This client can be defined globally and used across all the parts of the program.

 ```
 Compiling source